Oluwole Babafemi Familoni: Research specialization

-The works has resulted in the graduation of numerous student at first and higher degrees.
-This includes about 40 master's degree holders and 4 Ph.D.s.
-Currently he has about 10 Ph.D.s under his supervision.
-He has about 50 publications in peer review learned journals.

 Administrative roles

 Familoni is the current Deputy Vice Chancellor (Academics and Research) of the University of Lagos.
 In the university, Familoni was sub-dean of the Faculty of Science 2000–2002, head of the Department of Chemistry, 2002–2005, dean of the Faculty of Science 2008–2012.
 Chairman, Housing Committee of the University.
 He was elected member of Senate for a three-time tenure of two years each from 1997 to 2003, during which he was the caucus leader.
 He returned to Senate of the university as of right in 2005 till date.
 He was a member of Development Committee, Home ownership committee, Appointment and Promotion committee and Advancement Board to mention but a few.
 He is member of the board of trustees of Adeboye Chair of Mathematics and Ogunye Chair of Chemical Engineering, a member of the editorial board of the Journal of Scientific Research and Development, and since 2012 he has been the editor-in-chief of the journal.

 Nationally, he was a member of the Governing Council of National Centre for Efficiency and Conservation 2009–2012 and member Governing Council Institute of Chartered Chemist of Nigeria (ICCON) 2014 till date.

-Internationally, he is the chairman, Royal Society of Chemistry, London (Nigerian Section) and member of Pan African Chemistry Network (PACN) advisory Board 2014-2017.
+Internationally, he is the chairman, Royal Society of Chemistry, London (Nigerian Section) and member of Pan African Chemistry Network (PACN) advisory Board 2014–2017.